n-szulc/fingeRNAt/README.md

 Please note  we consider both oxygens from phosphate group (OP1 and OP2) of nucleic acid as negatively charged, therefore fingeRNAt will not consider differently named atoms as anions.

+---

-> What happens when I have nucleic acid with two residues with the same number e.g. due to errors in structure?
+**What happens when I have nucleic acid with two residues with the same number e.g. due to errors in structure?**

 In case of SIFt types `SIMPLE` and `PBS`, the only difference is that their outputs will have two columns with the same name in output, SIFs will be OK.
 It will have no influence on their wrapped results though.